pjb3/fixie/README.md

 # Fixie

-A standalone library for managing test fixture data
+A standalone library for managing test fixture data with good support for multiple databases.

 ## Installation